chris-fellows/cf-web-server/README.md

 It can run in the following modes:
 1) Run single website that has a site config.
 Uses /site-config-id command line parameter.
-2) Run single website with no site config.
-Parameters are set on the command line.
-3) Run all websites with a site config.
-Default if none of the above is set.
+2) Run all enabled websites.

 # CFWebServerMobile (.NET Maui app)
 This is an .NET Maui app for running the web server.
 Currently it only run on Android.